molbit/Oyama-/README.md

 ```
 ## Info
 - If you are running this site on replit or other hosting platform that bans proxies, use [Shuttle Lite](https://github.com/shuttlenetwork/shuttle-lite)
+- If you are saving file?↓
+git add .
+git commit -m "add server for reCAPTCHA"
+git push